Qlik-PE/replicate-yellowbrick/README.md

 databases that Replicate does not support directly.

-However, due to the generic nature of these files, Qlik Replicate is unable to interact optimally with all databases.
+However, due to the generic nature of these files, Qlik Replicate is unable to interact optimally with all databases by relying solely on the provider syntax.
 Some targets make use of a hybrid approach, where the provider syntax provide some information to Replicate, while other actions are implemented directly in the code.
 The PostgreSQL endpoint is an example of this hybrid approach.
 It is for this reason that we opted to use the PostgreSQL target rather than simply creating a provider